Possession of Alcohol by a Minor

 Understanding the Law

 Texas alcohol laws for minors are governed primarily by the Alcoholic Beverage Code §106.05, but juvenile cases are also influenced by the Texas Family Code, which outlines procedures for juvenile court, probation, and potential record sealing.
-A lawyer ensures that all relevant statutes are considered, identifies applicable defenses, and interprets how the law applies to the specific circumstances of the case.
+A lawyer makes sure all relevant statutes are considered, identifies applicable defenses, and interprets how the law applies to the specific circumstances of the case.
 This guidance helps prevent missteps that could worsen consequences or limit legal options.

 Building a Strong Defense